grammarware/sle16/bousse/framework-sources/README.md

 ### Adding xMOF to the studio

 In addition to the basic GEMOC studio, the compilation process also created an eclipse update site for the xMOF engine and components.
 The update site is created in `moliz.gemoc/releng/org.modelexecution.xmof.gemoc.updatesite/target/repository`.
+The provided update site of xmof will also be required.

 To add the xMOF engine to the obtained studio:

 1. Start the GEMOC studio that you compiled
 2. Go to *Help*, *Install New Software...*
 3. Click on *Add* to add an update site
+4. Click on *Local* and select the folder `moliz.gemoc/moliz-updatesite`
+3. Click on *Add* to add another update site
 4. Click on *Local* and select the folder `moliz.gemoc/releng/org.modelexecution.xmof.gemoc.updatesite/target/repository`
 5. Select the xMOF GEMOC feature
 6. Click on finish